Strickler, David

 Graduate Student

-Dave’s previous research examined the place of missionary schools and Christian abolitionism in the formation of labor, race, gender, and sexuality in the Reconstruction South and their connection to transnational projects of imperialism and settler colonialism.
-With experience as a middle and high school history teacher and as an ordained minister in the Presbyterian Church (USA), he aims to confront the harmful legacies of educational and religious institutions while also cultivating their potential for organizing grassroots movements of liberation.
+With experience as a middle and high school history teacher and as an ordained minister in the Presbyterian Church (USA), Dave aims to confront the harmful legacies of educational and religious institutions while also cultivating their potential for organizing grassroots movements.

 Education